-1080p, also known as Full HD or FHD (full high definition), is a very common display resolution of 1920 x 1080 pixels.
+1080p, also known as Full HD or FHD (full high definition), is a ubiquitous display resolution of 1920 x 1080 pixels.
 Resolution explains how many pixels a display has in width x height format, and the more pixels, the sharper the image looks.

 Don't be fooled when you hear the term "high definition" or HD without "F" or the word "Full" in front of it.
 Plain old HD resolution is lower (and, therefore, less sharp) at 1280 x 720 pixels or, in the case of most PCs, 1366 x 768.
 Neither FHD nor HD is particularly sharp by today's standards with 1440p and 4K getting increasingly popular, but they're considered high definition because they're better than old-fashioned Standard Definition (SD), which is typically 640 x 480.

 Common Monitor Resolutions